shivanisaraiya/Career-Aspirations-of-Gen-Z/README.md

 # Career-Aspirations-of-Gen-Z
-This project explores Gen Z’s career aspirations, focusing on their views on work-life balance, preferred employer traits, and workplace values like guidance, growth, and recognition.
-It offers insights to help employers better attract and engage the next generation of talent.
+This project explores the career aspirations of Generation Z, highlighting their views on work-life balance, employer-employee relationships, and the values they seek in a workplace.
+It sheds light on the type of employment and organizations Gen Z prefers—those that align with their personal values, offer guidance and structure, and prioritize growth, recognition, and respect.